grovekit/grovekit/README.md

 - **[postgres.js]**: PostgreSQL client
 - **[@deepkit/type]**: runtime type system

-All of these packages have minimal dependency counts (usually zero) and a strong focus on performance and user experience.
+All of these packages have minimal dependency counts and a strong focus on performance and developer experience.

 [homie]: https://homieiot.github.io
 [hono]: https://hono.dev